How We Operate

 Dr Emma McIntosh

-Tami manages operations and communications for Arcadia and its sister charity, Lund Trust.
+Tami heads Arcadia’s operations and communications.
 She previously worked at Yad Hanadiv, a Rothschild family foundation.
 Tami has a master’s degree in culture studies from the Hebrew University of Jerusalem.

-Lucy works alongside Tami and Andrew in Arcadia’s operational team.
+Lucy works with Tami and Sofia on Arcadia and Lund Trust's operations and communications.
 She previously worked at Sotheby’s, an international fine art auction house.
 Lucy has a master’s degree in History of Art from the University of Edinburgh.

 We support charities, non-profit organizations and scholarly institutions.
 We carry out deep due diligence before committing funding.
 Potential grantees must demonstrate that they are best placed to carry out our shared objectives in an effective, sustainable and ethical manner.
 We also support scholars carrying out endangered culture documentation work through our regranting schemes (see 'what are regranting schemes').